MEDXtractor International Considerations

 Try to keep the length of the recapture hose in the freezer at a minimum to avoid frozen line blockage.

 Once you pay for your extractor, title passes to you and you are thereafter responsible for getting it to where you want it to go.
 MEDXtractor will arrange crating/shipping/insurance on your behalf but you are ultimately responsible once the extractor leaves the MEDXtractor shop.
-MEDXtractor cannot be held responsible for shipping and Customs delays.
+MEDXtractor cannot be held responsible for shipping and Customs obstructions or delays.

 Prior to purchasing an extractor you are urged to fully review the website at www.medxtractor.com.